-Damon has worked in mediums as varied as drawing, printmaking, ceramics, wood, video, photography, electronics, and in recent years; metal.
+Damon has worked in mediums as varied as drawing, print, ceramics, video, photography, electronics, and in recent years; metal.

-In the 1990s, Damon Hamm studied architecture and sculpture under luminary Athena Tacha, installation artist Johnny Coleman, printmaker John Pearson, and found a particular passion for architectural design with Stan Mathews.
-From 1995-2001, Damon produced documentaries and motion graphics and pursued a Master of Science from Carnegie Mellon in human factors, exploring how people sense and interpret visual, aural, and tactile information.
-There he began making kinetic art that incorporated robotic elements to create ‘living’ art that would playfully interact with each viewer.
+Early in his career, Damon Hamm studied architecture and sculpture under luminary Athena Tacha, installation artist Johnny Coleman, printmaker John Pearson, and found a particular passion for architectural design with Stan Mathews.
+Damon went on to create sculptures, produce documentaries and eventually pursue a Master of Science from Carnegie Mellon in how people to sense and interpret visual, aural, and tactile information.
+There he began making robotic art that playfully interacts with each viewer.

-In 2011, Damon began exploring metals as an avenue of expression and has been working in the medium since.
+Damon’s explorations focused on metal in 2011 and he has been working in the medium since.
 His recent work uses the interplay of light, shadow, and reflection to evoke themes of physical transformation and temporal progression.